Auroras-live/changelog/README.md

 ### December 16th, 2016
  - Added `jsonp` as a format.
 See [auroraslive.io](http://auroraslive.io) > API > Introduction for developer docs
  - Added `colour` as a colour format alongside `hex` and `rgb`.
 See the developer docs for information

+### December 18th, 2016
+ - Modified the logging functions so they now store the IP address.
+This is only used internally to help diagnose errors and better prevent DOS attacks.

 ## Other